-When using Google’s Gmail as your outgoing SMTP (simple mail transfer protocol) it may require you to take a few steps to ensure the functionality operates properly with our CRM.
+When using Google’s Gmail as your outgoing SMTP (simple mail transfer protocol) it may require a few steps to ensure the functionality operates properly with our CRM.
 Google security protocols include a 2-Step Verification (2FA) when logging into a new device, product or location, even when 2FA is not enabled.
 An error messages such as the one below may be the result if further configuration is required.

 This is for use on individual user profiles.
 It is strongly recommended to not use Google SMTP for senders to be used in e-marketing campaigns.